cyber-shah/graphs-paper/Report.md

    - It is also very efficient.
 4. **_Disadvantages_**:
    - Limited to Positive Weights: Dijkstra's algorithm is not well-suited for graphs with negative-edge weights, as negative cycles can lead to incorrect results or cause the algorithm to fail.
-   - Inapplicability to Negative Weights: The algorithm's reliance on selecting the minimum distance can break down when dealing with graphs containing negative-edge weights.
    - Potential Inefficiency on Large Graphs: While Dijkstra's algorithm provides optimal solutions, it might not be the most efficient choice for large graphs due to its time complexity.
 5. **_Pseudo code_**:
       ```